Transient Absorption Spectroscopy of NbOI$_2$

 Finally, we explore the in-plane anisotropy of the transient absorption.
-The wavefunction of the 2.34~eV $P_1$ exciton is confined along the nonpolar direction,\cite{np16644} and thus primarily interacts with light polarized along this direction through dipolar coupling.
-In contrast, the higher-energy $P_4$ exciton (3.54~eV) is confined along the polar direction and therefore couples most strongly to light polarized along the polar axis.
-Linear absorption spectroscopy has revealed pronounced absorption at the $P_1$ ($P_4$) energy for light polarized along the nonpolar (polar) direction, with minimal absorption for the orthogonal polarization.\cite{np16644} In our experiment, the sample was excited at the $P_4$ transition and probed at the $P_1$ transition; consequently, the maximal transient absorption is expected when the pump and probe pulses are polarized along the polar and nonpolar directions, respectively.
+The wavefunction of the $P_1$ exciton is confined along the nonpolar direction, \cite{np16644} and therefore primarily interacts with light polarized along this direction through dipole coupling.
+In contrast, the higher-energy $P_4$ exciton is confined along the polar direction and thus couples most strongly to light polarized along the polar axis.
+We first measured the polarization-dependent linear absorption of the sample at the $P_1$ and $P_4$ resonances using the probe and pump pulses individually.
+As shown in Figure~S2, the absorptance at $P_1$ reaches a maximum when the light polarization is aligned with the nonpolar direction, whereas the absorptance at $P_4$ peaks when the polarization is aligned with the polar direction of NbOI$_2$.
+These behaviors are consistent with previous report.\cite{np16644}

 Figure~\ref{fig:angle}(a) shows the measured time-resolved differential reflectance at various sample orientations.
-In these measurements, the pump and probe pulses are linearly polarized along the horizontal and vertical directions in the laboratory frame, while the sample is rotated about its surface normal (which coincides with the pump/probe incident direction).
+In these measurements, the pump and probe pulses are linearly polarized along the horizontal and vertical directions in the laboratory frame, while the sample is rotated about its surface normal.
 This rotation varies the angle $\theta$ between the polar axis of the sample and the probe polarization, as illustrated in Figure~\ref{fig:angle}(d).
 The signal at 0.8~ps is plotted in Figure \ref{fig:angle}(b) as a function of $\theta$, which shows a characteristic $\mathrm{sin}^2(\theta)$ dependence (dashed curve).
 The time scans at the two extreme angles are shown in Figure \ref{fig:angle}(c).
 The strong angular dependence of the transient absorption confirms the orthogonal confinement of the $P_1$ and $P_4$ excitons.\cite{np16644}